974918051/Hello_Tensorflow/README.md

 ### 4. Consider the impact of training for more or less epochs.
 Why do you think that would be the case?
 Answer: Try 15 epochs -- you'll probably get a model with a much better loss than the one with 5.
         Try 30 epochs -- you might see the loss value stops decreasing, and sometimes increases.
 This is a side effect of something called 'overfitting' which you can learn about [somewhere] and it's something you need to keep an eye out for when training neural networks.
 There's no point in wasting your time training if you aren't improving your loss,

+# 3. Handwriting recognition
+Trained a neural works to recognize different hanwritten digits from a common dataset called MNIST.